medic/couch2pg/README.md

 ### Process

 1. contacts
-  1. Make sure version is between 0.6 or 2.6.
+  1. Make sure version is either 0.6 or 2.6.
   1. Determine if contacts have been generated.
   1. If version .6 and contacts missing, create contacts framework.
 1. form reports